Motorsport in the United Kingdom: Formula One

 Other than the Italian Scuderia Ferrari, the most successful teams in Formula One have been based in Britain.
 McLaren and Williams are the most successful of these, with former teams Team Lotus and Brabham also winning multiple titles.
-Of the ten teams currently competing in Formula One, six are based in England.
+Six of the ten teams currently competing in Formula One are based in England with the other teams such as Racing Bulls having an aerodynamics facility in England, and the Haas F1 Team use England for their European base.
+From 2026, Audi will use the UK for a technical centre and Cadillac will use it for their European base.
+This leaves Ferrari as the only team without a facility within the UK.